vaibhav-karnwal/jestjs/README.md

 > testing means checking that our code meets some expectations.

+## What is unit testing in React?

+>Unit testing is a level of software testing where individual units/components of a software are tested.
+In the React world this means testing an individual React Component or pure functions.

 ## Jest

 >Jest is a JavaScript test runner, that is, a JavaScript library for creating, running, and structuring tests.
+It's an open source project maintained by Facebook, and it's especially well suited for React code testing.
+Jest is very fast and easy to use.
 >Using NPM package, we can install it in any JavaScript project.
 Jest is one of the most popular test runner these days, and the default choice for React projects.

 ## Setting up the project